Zev-G/JFXDevTools/README.md

 # JFXPlus

 Adds devtools to JavaFX, also adds lots of helpful classes to streamline JavFX development.
-Mostly just made for my own use.

 # DevTools

-The JavaFX devtools are made up of three separate tabs.
+The JavaFX devtools are similar to the devtools offered in browsers, but instead made to represent a reactive JavaFX UI.
+The devtools display the strucutre of the UI and allow you to edit elements of the UI live.
+The devtools are made up of three separate tabs.

 ## Structure tab